practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Groovy/README.md

 <br/>

-Finally, the uberjar file can be generated, and hopefully then executed on the JVM like this:
+Now, the uberjar file can be hopefully generated, and then executed on the JVM like this:

 ```
 $ gradle shadowJar